 By Beryl Vaughan

-Connecting with attorneys is more effective when your skill and expertise is communicated in a manner suited to the lawyer and her or his case…even if it doesn’t have the familiar cadence medicine.
+Connecting with attorneys is more effective when your skill and expertise are communicated in a language they understand.

 Like everyone, attorneys begin most searches with Google.
 They don’t use medical terminology.
 Sometimes they put on their armchair psychologist cap and misuse terms based on what they think they know.
 This doesn’t always work out for them.

 Reframing your practice can be impactful to getting case calls. what does that mean?

 “Frame or express (words or a concept or plan) differently.”

 You are experienced in out-patient treatment of Anxiety Disorders.